-The Procrustean Solution - Chapter 3
+Procrustean Solution

-Procrustean Solution (Procrustes [Προκρούστης] )
+(Procrustes [Προκρούστης] )

-What, you may wonder, does this have to do with a case in the Family Court?
-It is in the presentation of evidence to the Court by the Social Services that falls foul to the Procrustean Solution.
+have to do with a case in the Family Court?
+It is in the presentation of evidence to the Court by the Social Services that falls foul to the Procrustean

-Firstly who was Procrustes?
-He was a figure from Greek Mythology a blacksmith and bandit from Attica.
+was a figure from Greek Mythology a blacksmith and bandit from Attica.
 He would invite travellers to spend the night in one of two iron beds.
-If the traveller was too big for the short bed Procrustes would chop off the traveller’s legs to fit the bed, if too short for the longer bed, he would be stretched to fit.
-The original one size fits all!
+If the traveller was too big for the short bed Procrustes would

 It's important when faced with a problem to consider it carefully and find a solution that fits it, rather than forcing it into a premixed solution, a Procrustean bed.
 Templates and models of past situations are useful, but it is they that must fit the empirical circumstances, not the other way around.